Improving Optics Control and Measurement at RHIC: Optics Measurement Methods

+The matrix $\hat{\boldsymbol{M}}_j$ denotes a quantity estimated from the measured data.
+All other quantities are assumed to be derived from measured data unless otherwise stated.

-Eq.~(\ref{Next turn Eqn}) represents a standard linear regression problem.
-This can be solved using an ordinary least squares algorithm (OLS), shown in Eq.~(\ref{OLS}) \cite{LR}:
+Equation~(\ref{Next turn Eqn}) represents a standard linear regression problem.
+This can be solved using an ordinary least squares regression (OLS) \cite{LR}:

-This was used to calculate the components of $\boldsymbol{M}_j$ at each drift space.
-The linear optics ($\phi, \alpha, \beta$) at the $jth$ BPM can then be computed using the elements of $\boldsymbol{M}_j$:
+This was used to calculate the components of $\hat{\boldsymbol{M}}_j$ at each drift space.
+The linear optics ($\phi, \alpha, \beta$) at the $j^{th}$ BPM can then be computed using the elements of $\hat{\boldsymbol{M}}_j$:

-Using OLS on RHIC BPM data is analogous to moment calculations of the BPM data used in \cite{Syphers, Wiedemann}.
-Since the equations from both methods are derived from the One Turn Map, both methods produce equivalent results.
-An additional 4D parameterization was also implemented to the one turn map to address concerns regarding coupling effects \cite{Edwards_Teng}; however, no significant coupling effects were observed in RHIC TBT data.
+Using OLS on RHIC BPM data is analogous to moment calculations of the BPM data used in \cite{Syphers, Wiedemann} since both measure linear optics from TBT data.
+An additional 4D parameterization of the one-turn map was also calculated to address concerns regarding coupling effects according to Figure~\ref{fig:Raw_TBT_Data} \cite{Edwards_Teng}; however, no significant coupling effects were observed regarding these measurements.

-OLS depends on certain assumptions, which include linearity and homoscedasticity between $\boldsymbol{X}$ and $\boldsymbol{Y}$, independence of errors, a lack of co-linearity between dependent variables, and errors-in-variables \cite{LR}.
-Homoscedasticity assumes the variance between variables in $\boldsymbol{Y}$ remains constant for all values of the independent variables $\boldsymbol{X}$.
-This assumption is satisfied since BPM errors do not increase with respect to time, thus the variance between the current and next turn also remains stable.
-Linearity between $\boldsymbol{X}$ and $\boldsymbol{Y}$ is also respected since they are related via drift space, nonlinear effects are negligible compared to BPM errors, and decoherence from RHIC BPM data occurs slowly enough to justify a linear approximation over small timescales (200 turns).
-BPM errors arise from various, uncorrelated sources such as BPM gains, rolls, and magnet imperfections \cite{ICARHIC}, therefore independence of errors is also respected.

-The co-linearity between dependent variables is not violated from Eq.~(\ref{angle coordinate}).
-The angle coordinate is constructed using both upstream and downstream BPMs, while OLS relies on the angle coordinate and only one of those BPMs.
-Therefore, the potential impact from co-linearity onto dependent variables is mitigated in this context.